- Categories:

 In a FROM clause, the LATERAL keyword allows an inline view to reference columns from a table expression that precedes that inline view.

-A lateral join behaves more like a correlated subquery than like most joins.
+A lateral join behaves more like a correlated subquery than a typical join.
 A lateral join behaves as if the server executed a loop similar to the following:

 for each row in left_hand_table LHT: